ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot.md

 import db
 ```

-- `requests`—to make requests to the API
+- `requests`—to make requests to the API,
-- `json`—to work with json
+- `json`—to work with JSON,
-- `db`—to work with our sqlite database
+- `db`—to work with our sqlite database.

 Let's create two variables to store the base URLs for our requests.